WithoutHaste/WithoutHaste.DataFiles/DESIGN.md

 Good values are ImageRuntimeVersion="v2.0..." for targets 2.0 through 3.5 and "v4.0..." above that.
 Bad values are ImageRuntimeVersion="v4.0..." for targets 2.0 through 3.5.

+### Documentation

+Projects for net20, net35, and net40 will generate independent documentation.

+These are the points in framework progression when the DataFiles documentation is affected.

 ## Automated Testing

 ### DataFilesTest